Codesmith-Eevee/mdb/README.md

-"this is repo for imdb-like open-source project"
+"this is repo for imdb-like open-source product"